lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 effective fault attack countermeasure for SLH-DSA {{Ge2023}}; however, the SLH-DSA signature generation is already considered slow.

-Likewise, Implementers SHOULD consider their particular use cases and may choose to implement protections against passive power and emissions side-channel attacks {{SLotH}}.
+Likewise, implementers SHOULD consider their particular use cases and may choose to implement protections against passive power and emissions side-channel attacks {{SLotH}}.